Louise Cake With Plum And Coconut

-Plum and Almond Meringue cake is your next easy-to-to make dessert.
+Louise cake with plum and coconut is your next easy-to-make dessert.
 You will love its coconut-based biscuit covered with plums and topped with a lovely almond meringue.
 Do not miss the plum season to treat yourself!

 For the cake: